-We are a hiring and operations consultancy for growing teams
+We are a full-service operations consultancy for growing teams

 System vs Process vs Content – What’s The Difference?!